nkmr-jp/go-logger-scaffold/README.md

 ![img.png](img.png)
 - It's hard to know what's going on when the console is flood with logs.
 - The output to the console is minimal information.
-- Display log level and message with color.-
+- Display log level and message with color.
 - It can jump to Code from GoLand console log. (this is why use the standard log for console log, not zap.)
 - Using [log](https://pkg.go.dev/log).